indiaaeevans/Virtual-Locker/README.md

-# SafeKeeper (Formerly known as Virtual-Locker) :lock:
+# SafeKeeper :lock: Full-stack home inventory application using MySQL, jQuery, and Bootstrap.

 #### A personal inventory for insurance, theft or relocation purposes.